FreeProject089/f-100d-manual/src/ARN-6 Radio Compass/radio-compass.md

 - Band 1 uses a fixed intermediate frequency of 455.9 kHz
 - Bands 2-4 operate at 143.4 kHz

-When the equipment is in compass mode, a 900 Hz tone oscillator is modulates the CW signal as it passes through the IF stages, enabling precise direction-finding capability.
+When the equipment is in compass mode, a 900 Hz tone oscillator modulates the CW signal as it passes through the IF stages, enabling precise direction-finding capability.

 ## Controls